sayampy/sayampy/README.md

 I'm a explorer of Programming, want to explore new.
 Fond of CLI devolopment.

-Skills: PYTHON / BASH / RUST /HTML
+Skills: PYTHON / BASH / HTML / little C & Cpp

 - 🔭 I’m currently working on Cli app devoloping
-- 🌱 I’m currently learning Click-Python
+- 🌱 I’m currently learning C
 - 💬 Ask me about Python, bash

 # Find me On